lunarmodules/ldoc/docs/doc.md

    -- @field _CONTENTS
    M._CONTENTS = {constants=true,one=true,...}

-Finally, you may use block comments, like so:

-    --[[--
-    A simple function.
-    @param a first parm
-    @param b second parm
-    ]]

-    function simple(a,b)

-This is useful for the initial module comment, which has the job of explaining the overall use of a module.

 The order of tags is not important, but as always, consistency is useful.
 Tags like 'param' and 'return' can be specified multiple times, whereas a type tag like 'function' can only occur once in a comment.
 The basic rule is that a single doc comment can only document one entity.

 By default, LDoc will process any file ending in '.lua' or '.luadoc' in a specified directory; you may point it to a single file as well.
 A 'project' usually consists of many modules in one or more _packages_.
 The generated `index.html` will point to the generated documentation for each of these modules.

-If only one module or script is documented for a project, then the `index.html` generated contains the documentation for that module, since an index consisting of one module would be redundant.
+If only one module or script is documented for a project, then the `index.html` generated contains the documentation for that module, since an index pointing to one module would be redundant.

  (If you want to document a script, there is a project-level type 'script' for that.)
 By default it will process any file ending in `.lua` or `.luadoc`.

-## @see and @{} References
+## @see References

 The tag 'see' is used to reference other parts of the documentation, and 'usage' can provide examples of use: